 Ironically, one of the positions that helped President Andrés Manuel Lopez Obrador earn a landslide victory in the 2018 election was his opposition to the prohibitionist war on drugs and support for legalizing cannabis.
 But Lopez Obrador’s vaping policy is purely prohibitionist.
-The president uses a variety of evidence-free health justifications for the ban, and cites the recommendation of the influential World Health Organization.
+The president uses a variety of evidence-free health justifications for the vape ban, and cites the recommendation of the influential World Health Organization.

 “That it has been reported that the use of these devices generates inflammation of the respiratory tract, the increase of white blood cells, as well as bilateral pulmonary opacities (spots in the lung), low oxygenation of the blood or even respiratory failure, in addition to an increased sensitivity of airway cells to viral infections,” says the presidential decree.
 “Its long-term use is expected to increase the risk of chronic obstructive pulmonary disease and lung cancer.”

 In addition to claiming vaping causes chronic lung disease, Lopez Obrador’s decree strongly implies that nicotine vaping products are responsible for some of the U.S. vaping-related lung injuries known to be caused by illicit THC cartridges diluted with vitamin E acetate.
 He does this by using old data—like a CDC alert from Sept.
 11—and by not explaining that many early cases involved patients who lied about their use of illegal cannabis oil products.